em00k/pisend/README.md

  swaps baud rate of NextPi between 115,200 and 2Mbit, reboots the pi.
 Use .term to check progress

  ```
- The update hasnt failed in any test but because it is altering a boot file the warning is given
+ The update hasnt failed in any test but as it is altering a boot file, the warning is given